 - One of Smurfit Kappa's DAF hooklifts with container

-- The Snodland mill with its PM9 machine has one of the greenest surroundings of any UK mill - boosted by artificial grass
+- The Snodland mill with its PM9 machine has one of the greenest surroundings of any UK mill.

 - The large PM9 machine hall with the machine on the right